epfl-ada/ada-2023-project-preprocessedpeoples/README.md

 Step 2: Create and visualize the gender related data

+Step 3: Gender based sentiment analysis
+Subtasks:
-Step 3: Perform sentiment analysis to the character types/descriptions
+- Perform sentiment analysis to the character types/descriptions

-Step 4: Perform sentiment analysis to the plots and reveal the change in time
+- Perform sentiment analysis to the plots and reveal the change in time

-Step 5: Perform hypothesis testing (tentative) based on Oscar nominees and Bechdel test results
+Step 4: Perform hypothesis testing based on Oscar nominees and Bechdel test results

+Step 5: Character analysis over plot
+Subtasks:
+- Extracting character vector representations from plot, utilizing unsupervised techniques, word embeddings, sentence transformers combined with CoreNLP data.
+- Visualizing similaries or distances between characters in our representation, through dimensionality reduction techniques (t-SNE, UMAP)
+- Inpecting common word occurences associated with characters of different gender.
-Step 6: Extracting character **BERKE - combine with  Determine the character importance based on the CoreNLP summaries Character complexity by defining some metric, for example number of actions a character takes in the movie plot summary.
-Problems are some plot descriptions are only a sentence.
+- Determine the character importance based on the CoreNLP summaries.
+- Character complexity by defining some metric, for example number of actions a character takes in the movie plot summary. - Problems are some plot descriptions are only a sentence.
 Looking at the type of actions with CoreNLP, extract the sentences associated by the characters, extract adjectives.
 Analyse the complexity across female and male characters.

-Step 7: Provide detailed analysis for each research question
+Step 6: Provide detailed analysis for each research question

-Step 8: Create data story
+Step 7: Create data story

-Step 9: Creating the web page
+Step 8: Creating the web page

 # Proposed timeline
 20/11/2023 - 26/11/2023